-Starting from The Moor at 10am there will be parading and dancing to the local pier and back for more dancing and a display of skills by Swamp Circus.
+Starting from The Moor at 10am there will be parading and dancing to the local pier and back.
 The morning ends with storytelling in the Methodist Church.

 Everyone is welcome to join the parade or line the streets and encourage the local children on their way.